cullophid/barely-functional/README.md

 ```

 ### nth :: Int -> [a] -> a
-return s the nth element of a list.
+Returns the nth element of a list.
 ```js
 _.nth(3, [1, 2, 3, 4, 5])
 // => 4